tudelft3d/val3dity/README.md

 If you have a question or came across a bug, please submit an issue there.
 However we ask you check first whether your problem has already been solved by someone else.

+## Unit tests

+To verify that everything went fine during the compilation, run the unit tests (from the root folder of val3dity) (this requires `pip install pytest pyyaml`):

+    $ python -m pytest --runfull

+You shouldn't get any errors.

 ## If you use val3dity in a scientific context, please cite these articles: